ziegmon/tariff_classification/README.md

 ### Download essential files
 1. Go to the company's Google Drive and download:
   - the images folder
-  - the sepcific csv CSV and place it in this project folder
+  - the "PLM_D365_merged_datasets_no_questionary.csv" CSV and place it in this project folder

 ### Setup secrets.toml file
 1. Create a secrets.toml file inside the .streamlit folder